[Image is missing]

 If you have not worn multifocal contact lenses before, you should be aware of adjustment times.
 It typically will take 2 or 3 visits to the optician to refine the prescription and correctly fit these lenses in a way that ensures that the patient gets the best possible experience.
 It will normally then take several weeks for a wearer to fully adapt, so it is important to be patient.

-Multifocal contact will not typically cause dizziness - However, when you first begin wearing multifocal contact lenses things may appear different from usual for a short time until your eyes adjust to using them.
+Multifocal or Varifocal contact lenses will not typically cause dizziness - However, when you first begin wearing multifocal contact lenses things may appear different from usual for a short time until your eyes adjust to using them.

 Coloured multifocal contact lenses are not available from Lenstore.